MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-administrator.md

 # Case management for Administrators

-To complete administrator-specific tasks in Case management, yu must be assigned one of the following roles:
+To complete administrator-specific tasks in Case management, you must be assigned one of the following roles:

-- All areas of Aministrator
+- All areas of Administrator
 - All areas of Editor
-- PSP admin
+- PSP administrator
 - Fraud Manager
 - Fraud Supervisor